 Your garage should not be a horrible place to work or do stuff.
 Not when you have the Matador Garage Door Insulation Kit in your corner.
 Within less than an hour of installation time, you can transform your unbearable garage into a relaxing and comfortable place to spend your time.
 With the Matador insulation kit installed, you can use your garage through all seasons.

-Not only will your garage become more comfortable for you and your family, but it will also contribute to lower utility bills.
+Not only will your garage and shop become more comfortable for you and your family, but it will also contribute to lower utility bills.
 With this easy to install insulation solution your home will become more energy efficient.
 You do not need special tools to get your Matador insulation panels installed.
 All you need is a sharp and reliable utility knife, a straight edge, markers, and measuring tape.
 The panels are bendable so that it is easy to fit the door spaces tightly and securely.
 Also, experience the durability of these insulation panels that will keep your garage insulated for a long time to come.

 - Designed to insulate garage doors up to 7 feet tall and 9 feet wide;